AttorneyOnlineVidya/tsuserver/README.md

 * /unmute (target) - Unmutes the target, can be IP, Character name or OOC name.
 	* Character name only mutes the target in your current area.

-* /newpoll (name) - Creates a new poll people can vote in.
+* /newpoll (name) (description) - Creates a new poll people can vote in.
+	* First word is the poll name, after that is the description
+	* /newpoll Adachi Should Adachi be removed? - New poll called "Adachi" with the description.

 * /closepoll (name) - Closes a poll, preventing people from voting.